The Unsolvable Thirst

 Jiayu Chang

-This project critiques how modern society masks ecological collapse behind a glittering, highly saturated spectacle of consumerism.
+This project critiques how modern society masks ecological collapse with the glittering, high saturation spectacle of consumerism.
 We are essentially dressing up our own toxic industrial waste as a luxury commodity.
 Driven by an unsolvable thirst for progress and consumption, humanity is willingly drinking the very poison it created.